Degree: Bachelor of Education (B.Ed.)

 Language requirements: This program requires proof of proficiency in German on C1 level,

-proficiency in Italian, basic knowledge of a second Romance language and Latin (you can prove your proficiency at a later date, except your proficiency in German).
+proficiency in Italian, basic knowledge of a second Romance language and Latin (you can prove your proficiency at a later date, except your proficiency in German, further information).

 Program start: Fall semester (September)